 Older age was related to increased atrophy and more ventricular expansion.
-This is consistent with cross-sectional reports of nonlinear volumetric changes (Allen et al., 2005; Jernigan and Gamst, 2005; Walhovd et al., 2005, 2009; Fjell et al., 2009b).
-However, cross-sectional studies of cortical thickness have mostly reported linear age changes over the adult lifespan (Salat et al., 2004; Fjell et al., 2009a).
-It is possible that longitudinal designs are more sensitive to accelerated decline in the oldest old, especially if the effects are of moderate strength and evident only in the latest part of the lifespan.
-The correlations between age and rate of change seldom exceeded $\pm 0.30$ .
-Interestingly, the strongest correlations between age and rate of atrophy were found in entorhinal cortex and the hippocampus, and significant correlations were also found in isthmus of the cingulate, middle temporal, and parahippocampal gyri, all of which are affected in early stages of AD.
-Since the occurrence of preclinical AD is much higher among 70 and 80-year-olds than among 50- and 60-year-olds, it is possible that the pattern of accelerated longitudinal atrophy in aging is related to preclinical AD in a subgroup of the participants, even though cognitive symptoms are not yet manifested.
+This is consistent with cross-sectional reports of non-linear volumetric changes (Allen et al., 2005; Fjell et al., In press-b; Jernigan and Gamst, 2005; Walhovd et al., 2005; Walhovd et al., in press).
+However, cross-sectional studies of cortical thickness have mostly reported linear age-changes over the adult life-span (Fjell et al., in press-a; Salat et al., 2004).
+It is possible that longitudinal designs are more sensitive to accelerated decline in the oldest old, especially if the effects are of moderate strength and evident only in the latest part of the life-span.
+The correlations between age and rate of change seldom exceeded +/-.30.
+Interestingly, the strongest correlations between age and rate of atrophy were found in entorhinal cortex and the hippocampus, and significant correlations were also found in isthmus of the cingulate, middle temporal and parahippocampal gyri, all of which are affected in early stages of AD.
+Since the occurrence of preclinical AD is much higher among 70- and 80 year olds than among 50 and 60 year olds, it is possible that the pattern of accelerated longitudinal atrophy in aging is related to preclinical AD in a subgroup of the participants, even though cognitive symptoms are not yet manifested.
 This interpretation is in agreement with another recent study where elderly cognitively normal participants showed a pattern of atrophy more similar to that seen in AD than did younger participants, i.e., more temporal lobe atrophy (Davatzikos et al., 2009).